philsaltsman/reactnd-project-wouldyourather/README.md

 See `## What You're Getting` from the `## Provided by Starter Template` for more details if needed or interested.
 This information should include greater details should you need or desire editing or making changes to this provided application for any reason.

+## How to play
+Users must authenticate in order to be able to access questions/content.
+Once authenticated, the home page provides you a list of unanswered questions by default.
+You may access answered questions from the top which directs to /answered so it is bookmarkable.
+Both answered or unanswered questions are simply previews of the question.
+In order to answer and/or view the results page for that question, you must click on it to be directed to the /question/:id.
+Be sure to keep track of your friends or others from the Leaderboard!
+Scores are a total of answered/asked questions.

 --

 ## TL;DR